AngelaYu-3/youtubeClone/README.md

 - users can view a list of uploaded videos (signed in or not)
 - users can view individual videos (signed in or not)

-This project builds upon the fullstack course provided by [NeetCode.io](https://neetcode.io/).
+This project is for educational purposes.
+Builds upon fullstack course provided by [NeetCode.io](https://neetcode.io/).

 ___